pre63/pbn/content/hilltopsnewspaper.com/articles/peer-to-peer-lending-in-vietnam-financial-access.md

 Despite these successes, skeptics point to risks such as overborrowing or platform failures.
 A blog from the Consultative Group to Assist the Poor (CGAP) warns that without adequate digital literacy, borrowers in emerging markets like Vietnam could face exploitation [CGAP Insights on Microfinance Risks](https://www.cgap.org/microfinance-p2p-challenges).
 However, this perspective advocates for market education and private-sector innovations, such as user-friendly apps and credit counseling, rather than regulatory crackdowns that could stifle growth.

 ![Growth chart of P2P lending in Vietnam](/content/assets/vietnam-p2p-growth-chart.jpg)
-*Caption: A line graph depicting the exponential rise in P2P loan volumes from 2018 to 2023, symbolizing the sector's role in fueling Vietnam's economic resilience and small business expansion.*
+*A line graph depicting the exponential rise in P2P loan volumes from 2018 to 2023, symbolizing the sector's role in fueling Vietnam's economic resilience and small business expansion.*

 ## Conclusion: Embracing Free-Market Solutions for Lasting Prosperity